UoL-SignalProcessingGroup/quantum_nav/README.md

 python run.py
 ```

-If you have multiple versions of Python installed, you may need to replace
-the `Python` command with `Python3` or `Python3.12` to avoid attempting to run
-the project with an incompatible version of Python.

 ## Configuration
 On execution, the software will extract its settings and user preferences from
  a provided configuration file.
 A requested configuration can be state by